When Generic Prompt Improvements Hurt: Evaluation-Driven Iteration for LLM Applications: Quality Taxonomy

 Groundedness measures whether claims made by the LLM can be traced to reliable sources.
 This dimension is especially important for RAG systems and applications where users expect cited evidence.
 An output is grounded if every factual claim can be attributed to a source in the provided context or a verifiable external reference.

 A response may be correct but ungrounded, meaning the claim is true but not supported by provided sources.
 Conversely, a response may be grounded but incorrect if the source itself is wrong or misinterpreted.
-The distinction is crucial for evaluating retrieval-augmented systems~\citep{min2023factscore}.
+The distinction is central when evaluating retrieval-augmented systems~\citep{min2023factscore}.
 Users of knowledge-intensive applications often care more about verifiability than mere correctness.